Leung Mee Ping: Personal life and education

 Leung Mee Ping grew up in a broken family.
 While studying in primary school, she won a drawing competition.
 Since that time, she started to fall into drawing and calligraphy.

 Leung moved out when she was very young after her parents separated.
 Despite this, she has always been close to her mother and sisters, who support her and are a main theme of Leung's artworks.
 After working in a bookstore for two years, Leung saved up and was admitted into École nationale supérieure des Beaux-Arts.
 In 1983, Leung Mee Ping left Hong Kong and began her art studies in Paris.
 There, she learned to paint in abstract and expressionist styles.
 Before she graduated from L' École nationale supérieure des Beaux-Arts a Paris in 1991, she started exploring with alternative materials to create art.
 She began creating her work, "Elsewhere (1991-2014)", initiated by a close friend's passing, during this time.
 It is a mixed media installation consisting of thousands of tea bags sewn together.
 Made through the repetitive action of sewing teabags, Leung's work is meditative contemplation on being and death.
 She won the Premier prix Rocheron Award for this work in 1991.
 Apart from tea bags, various objects such as quail eggs, photos, tiles etc. began to be incorporated in Leung's mixed media art and installation works.

 After returning to Hong Kong in 1994, she held her first solo exhibition "Mixed-Media Work by LEUNG MEE PING" in Fringe Club.
 Leung also worked as an art editor of the Hong Kong Economic Times (hket, a financial daily in Hong Kong).
 In early 1996, she became a founding member of Para Site, helping to set up the new artist-run space.
 In 1998, she emigrated to USA and obtained her MFA from California Institute of Arts in 2000.

-Following her MFA, Leung obtained a Ph.D from Chinese University of Hong Kong (Religious & Cultural Studies Department).
-In 2018, she became a Professor at the Academy of Visual Arts, Hong Kong Baptist University.
+Following her MFA, Leung obtained a PhD from Chinese University of Hong Kong (Religious & Cultural Studies Department).
+In 2018, she became a professor at the Academy of Visual Arts, Hong Kong Baptist University.